So, you’re a soon-to-be black expat moving to a foreign country…

 When you look completely different in a country where everyone looks genetically the same, then you are going to meet a lot of people that just want to experience you because they see you as an extreme novelty.
 It’s a double edged sword because you will meet a lot of people, but you will meet a lot of horny people who suck.
 They see you as a foreign delicacy, an out of season foreign good, an imported ginger or avocado that they want to taste.
 This is my experience in the Balkans.
 I’m not saying every country with few black people is like this, but much of the Balkans is.

-I often feel like people I meet just want to check off from their bucket list fucking a black girl.
+I often feel like people I meet just want to check off from their bucket list having sex with a black girl.

 Especially frustrating is that no matter how apparent I make it that I live here, I work here, I can speak the language, and I am emotionally invested in my future here as well as the country’s future which is why I promote it– despite all of that, everyone I meet treats me like a tourist that should be leaving in a few days.